cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 ---
 title: "Taxonomies for Confluence"
-description: "Taxonomies for Confluence user guide describing how to import Simple Knowledge Organization System (SKOS) controlled vocabularies, taxonomies and thesauri into Confluence, say what pages are about and related to, and track alignment of Confluence content with capability models, data classifications, control taxonomies and other hierarchies."
+description: "Taxonomies for Confluence add-on user guide describing how to quickly adapt Confluence to managing enterprise architecture, data governance, regulatory compliance, and risk management documentation by integrating Simple Knowledge Organization System (SKOS) controlled vocabularies such as capability models, industry classifications, risk and control, or other corporate taxonomies."
 featured: true
 weight: 2
 ---